25 July 2019

 When we do outbound outreach, we initiate the conversation with our prospects.
 Here are some of the most popular inbound methods when it comes to recruiting PHP developers.

-- Direct Search
+Direct Search for PHP language

 Online outbound often comes down to contacting your prospects directly via social media platforms and other channels.
 The most popular options include LinkedIn, Facebook, GitHub or StackOverflow, but the full scope is only limited by the recruiter’s resourcefulness.
 This method can yield great results, even when it comes to senior developers.
 However, while LinkedIn may be a very natural choice for such conversations, many candidates may be unwilling, or even annoyed at the idea of being contacted through Facebook or GitHub.
 You can also use Google and other similar software to conduct Boolean (based on operators such AND/OR) and X-ray (limited to results from a particular domain) searches on your own.
 But remember – whatever means you use to find your candidates, give the direct messages some thought…

-It refers to various online and offline techniques that turn the recruitment process into a game.
+It refers to various online and offline techniques that turn the PHP recruitment process into a game.
 Typical aspects include points, labels and various achievements to obtain by participants.
 A gamified competition like this must be designed to find the very best, but at the same time so engaging that they won’t quit too easily.
 For example, you can hide clues related to the game all over your website (including the source code) and have the contestants find them with a couple of hints.
 As fun as it is, it’s also quite time consuming to develop in the first place.

 Classes for students usually conducted by the company’s representatives at the school’s premises.
 A good way to attract talented juniors.
 But, of course, you need to have good speakers at your company, willing to give such classes.

-- Meetups & conferences
+PHP meetups & conferences

 There are many ways in which top conferences and meetups make it possible to engage potential candidates.
 Some of the obvious ones are conferences booths and advertisement as a sponsor.
 But you can find interested candidates by simply talking to people – a lot of them attend events like this for networking opportunities.